-- The Group Ethics and Culture Committee, created to set out policies and implement whistleblowing procedures, met twice in 2020.
+- → The Group Ethics and Culture Committee, created to set out policies and implement whistleblowing procedures, met twice in 2020.
 Its members are the Group's Chairman, Corporate Secretary, Compliance Director, Human Resources Director, Legal Director and CFO.
 During its bi-annual meetings, issues relating to compliance and culture are addressed, along with any alerts raised, where applicable.
-Specialpurpose meetings may also be convened to cover any special matters that arise. - Due diligence obligations are assigned to a dedicated Compliance Division function.
+Special-purpose meetings may also be convened to cover any special matters that arise. - Due diligence obligations are assigned to a dedicated Compliance Division function.
 The Group has thus confirmed its determination to promote human rights and fundamental freedoms to all parties in the value chain. - Materials covering the implementation of due diligence obligations are made available to Group employees with an e-mail address, via the internal digital platform.
-All procedures, key documents and training materials are placed on the platform.
+All procedures, key documents and training materials are placed on the platform. - ◆ Additional information is provided in the "Due Diligence" chapter.